SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 #endif

 ```
-As mentioned in Section [2.2](#22-module-configuration-file), the header files for most modules do not vary significantly.
+As mentioned in [Module Configuration File](#module-configuration-file), the header files for most modules do not vary significantly.
 This example in particular contains only elements common to most other modules.
 The key to creating the header files is to ensure that the module name is correct in every place it occurs, that the namespace (StringManip) matches the module config file and that the ports are numbered and labeled correctly.
 If desired, the final version of the header file is in the source code: `src/Modules/Examples/TestModuleSimple.h`.

 ### Module Source Code